github/docs/content/contributing/writing-for-github-docs/using-yaml-frontmatter.md

 ## Index pages

-Index pages are the Table of Contents files for the docs site.
-Every product, category, and map topic subdirectory has an `index.md` that serves as the landing page.
+Index pages are the table of contents files for the Docs site.
+Every product, category, and map topic subdirectory has an `index.md` file that provides an overview of the content and links to every child article.
 Each `index.md` must contain a `children` frontmatter property with a list of relative links to the child pages of the product, category, or map topic.
+Index pages require a `versions` frontmatter property, and the actual value will be computed at runtime based on the versions of children articles.

 {% note %}